Rich Mullins: Kansas and the move to Navajo Nation

-A lot of the stuff which I thought was so different between Protestants and Catholics [was] not, but at the end of going through an RCIA (Rite of Christian Initiation for Adults) course, I also realized that there are some real and significant differences.
-I'm not sure which side of the issues I come down on.
-My openness to Catholicism was very scary to me because, when you grow up in a church where they don't even put up a cross, many things were foreign to me.
-I went to an older Protestant gentleman that I've respected for years and years, and I asked him, "When does faithfulness to Jesus call us to lay aside our biases and when does it call us to stand beside them?"
-His answer to me was that it is not about being Catholic or Protestant.
-It is about being faithful to Jesus.
-The issue is not about which church you go to, it is about following Jesus where He leads you.
-"If God leads you to the Catholic Church, follow Him.
-So, the last couple of years now, I have been in Limbo about the whole thing.
-For me, it all comes down to the Eucharist.
-Is it really Jesus and is He present there?
-I think, after some pretty honest searching, I’ve come to a few dead ends that I am not going to be able to bridge by getting more information.
-It will just require a little more faith on my part, and it is not there yet."

 Music career

 Mullins had a distinctive talent both as a performer and a songwriter.
 His compositions showed distinction in two ways: unusual and sometimes striking instrumentation, and complex lyrics that usually employed elaborate metaphors.

 Mullins did most of his composing and performing on piano and acoustic guitar, but he also had a prodigious talent for obscure instruments.
 He displayed arguably virtuoso skills on the hammered dulcimer (in "Calling out Your Name" and "Creed"), lap dulcimer (in "Who God is Gonna Use" and "Where You Are"), and the Irish tin whistle (in "Boy Like Me/Man Like You" and "The Color Green").

 Mullins formed his first band in 1976 to 77 while attending Cincinnati Bible College.
 In 1983 Debby Boone recorded Mullins' "O Come All Ye Faithful", for her Surrender album.
 In 1984, the song was also featured in a TV film, Sins of the Past.